vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Quaternions.md

 A *rotation* is a manipulation of another orientation or rotation, similar to a movement vector.

 Sadly, *rotation* is a general term and is often used to describe both orientations and rotations.
+In some contexts there's no reason to distinguish one from another, but you may find this helpful.

 ## The API
 ### Rotation construction